 1965 - The Travis Residence, Bloomfield Hills MI.
 Also listed as Franklin MI.
 Featured in GA Architect 2.
 Status unknown.

 1966 - The August (Augie) and Ruta Grasis II House, 9404 Northwest 80th Terrace, Kansas City MO.
-Commissioned 1965.
+Commissioned in 1965.
 Birkert's best friend from Latvia.
 Deeded to heirs.

 1966 - The Donald (Don) H. and Harriet Freeman Residence, aka Atrium House, 2032 Lake Drive SE, East Grand Rapids MI.
-Commissioned 1965.
+Commissioned in 1965.
 B/W photos by Hedrick-Blessing; built by Jordan Shepard; HVAC, Hoyem Basso Adams.
 Featured in Architectural Record Houses of 1968; GA Architect 2; Architectural Record, August 1966.
 Sold to Richard and Betsy DeVos, founders of Amway.
 Betsy DeVos was also the former US Secretary of Education in the Trump administration.
 Sold to their son, Rick Devos.
 Sold to Dean and Bona Van Dis.
 Sold in 2016 to Bert and Julie Bowden.

-1972 - The Tougaloo College Dormitories, aka Renner Hall and A. A. Branch Hall, Tougaloo MS. Commissioned 1966.
+1972 - The Tougaloo College Dormitories, aka Renner Hall and A. A. Branch Hall, Tougaloo MS. Commissioned in 1966.
 Birkerts designed the campus master plan, only 2 dorms and the library were completed.

 1978 - The Richard and Sylvia Kaufman House 3, 244 Ridge Road, Aspen CO.
 7538 sf.
 Sold in 2020 to Aspen Ridge LLC.